kaizhangpnl/kaizhangpl.github.io/EAM_User_Guide/_sources/run.rst.txt

 created from the baseline simulation by archiving the 6-hourly meteorological fields.
 Only the horizontal winds are nudged, with a relaxation time scale of 6h.

-Switch on Satellite/Aircraft Sampler
+Switching on Satellite/Aircraft Sampler
 ---------------------------------------

 under construction

-Switch on Aerosol Forcing Diagnostics
+Switching on Aerosol Forcing Diagnostics
 ----------------------------------------

 Namelist setup ::